yasinbyzli/yasinbyzli/README.md

 - 🔭 I'm currently working to become a Full Stack Developer.

+- 📈 I am currently developing myself in spring boot and react areas.

 - ⚡ Fun fact: I play football and go to the GYM very often.

+- 👀 I am working on fronted components on the codepen platform in my spare time.
+I left the link above if you want to check it out.

 #### Top Technologies